Categorical descriptions of one-dimensional gapped phases with Abelian onsite symmetries: 0+1D boundaries and domain walls with abelian onsite symmetry

-\begin{rem} The bulk-to-wall map $L$ acts as the \emph{background changing functor} \cite{KYZZ21}, which changes the categorical symmetry (the background category) from $\FZ_1(\rep(G))$ to $\rep(G)_{F_{H}|F_{H}}$. \end{rem}
+\begin{rem} The bulk-to-wall map $L$ acts as the \emph{background changing functor} \cite{KYZZ21}, which changes the categorical symmetry (the background category) from $\FZ_1(\rep(G))$ to ${}_{F_{H_b}} \rep(G)_{F_{H_b}}$. \end{rem}

-\begin{rem} The intuition of topological Wick rotation suggests that all possible enriched category of boundary conditions of the trivial 1d $G$-SPT order are determined by indecomposable $\rep(G)$-modules, which are classified by pairs $(H,[\omega])$ where $H \subseteq G$ is a subgroup and $[\omega] \in H^2(H,U(1))$ is a 2-cohomology classes \cite{Ost03}.
-More precisely, the indecomposable module corresponding to $(H,[\omega])$ is the category $\rep(H,\omega)$ of finite-dimensional projective $H$-representations with Schur multiplier $\omega$.
-Hence, it is expected that there are boundary conditions of the trivial 1d $G$-SPT order beyond the above discussion.
-For a subgroup $H \subseteq G$ and a 2-cohomology class $[\omega]$, there should be $H$-symmetric boundary conditions that are `twisted' by $[\omega]$.
-Such twisted boundary conditions should form an enriched category $\bc[\rep(G)_{F_H|F_H}]{\rep(H,\omega)}$.
-In this work we only consider the `untwisted' sector, i.e., $[\omega]$ is trivial. \end{rem}
+\begin{rem} The intuition of topological Wick rotation suggests that all possible enriched category of boundary conditions of the trivial 1d $G$-SPT order are determined by indecomposable $\rep(G)$-modules, which are classified by pairs $(H_b,[\omega])$ where $H_b \subseteq G$ is a subgroup and $[\omega] \in \mathrm{H}^2(H_b,U(1))$ is a 2-cohomology classes \cite{Ost03}.
+More precisely, the indecomposable module corresponding to $(H_b,[\omega])$ is the category $\rep(H_b,\omega)$ of finite-dimensional projective $H_b$-representations twisted by $\omega$.
+Hence, for a subgroup $H_b \subseteq G$ and a 2-cohomology class $[\omega]$, there are $H_b$-symmetric boundary conditions that are `twisted' by $[\omega]$.
+Such twisted boundary conditions should form an enriched category $\bc[{}_{F_{H_b}} \rep(G)_{F_{H_b}}]{\rep(H_b,\omega)}$.
+In a concrete lattice model, such twisted boundary conditions can be realized by attaching a projective representation to the boundary.
+We discuss the example $G = \Zb_2 \times \Zb_2$ in Section \ref{sec_Z2Z2_SPT}. \end{rem}

-\begin{rem} Another way to describe the 'category of boundary conditions' $\CX$ is that, all $0$d topological phases living on the world line of $x$, together with instantons between them, form a category $\CX$.
-In principle, we can just write down the canonical boundary Hamiltonian that preserves the symmetry we want, this would give us a distinguished element $x \in \CX$.
-Then we can act the non-local operators on it to get other boundary conditions. \end{rem}